 Guideway Care’s care guidance program is built on a model proven to address the most difficult challenges faced by any organization attempting to provide value-based care.
 Guideway Care:

 The Guideway Care program of non-clinical care guidance boasts impressive reductions in unnecessary utilization rates, as well as significant improvements in patient satisfaction.
 By redesigning care teams to include care guidance, clinical staff members are free to focus on clinical issues, resulting in higher provider satisfaction and less burnout.
-With Guideway Care, patients get the non-clinical support needed to improve health and increase satisfaction, and organizations get a comprehensive service with the proven ability to improve critical value-based care metrics without the risk of building an untested program or investing in additional technology.
+With Guideway Care, patients get the non-clinical support needed to improve health and increase satisfaction, and organizations get comprehensive services with the proven ability to improve critical value-based care metrics without the risk of building an untested program or investing in additional technology.
 Simply put, Guideway Care has cracked the code when it comes to solving some of the most intractable problems faced by ACOs.